triptease/triptalk/README.md

 ## The Task

+There are two possible tasks in this exercise.
+You can choose to do one or both, though we only expect you to tackle one.

+The first task is to add functionality to choose the visibility of the message when submitting it.
+The options are public and private.
+We then want you to add functionality to filter the feed by different visibility levels.

-We'd like you to extend this functionality to show a count of the number of times a message has been Liked.
+The second task is to extend this application to show a count of the number of times a message has been Liked.

 ## How this session is structured